-In this lesson we will see the imperfect tense, which describes an action or state in the past but without a termination limit, in other words, it is a past action that is in process or which used to occur.
-In Nahuatl, the imperfect tense is marked by adding the suffix /-yaya/ to the verbal base, before the numerical suffix, which are “ø” for the singular and “-h” for the plural.
-For example:
+In this lesson we will learn the imperfect tense, which describes an action or state in the past but without a termination limit.
+In other words, it’s a past action in process or which used to occur.
+In Huasteca Nahuatl, the imperfect tense is marked by adding the suffix /-yaya/ to the verbal base before the number marker, which is “ø” for the singular and “-h” for the plural.
+See the following examples:

 Nipano “I pass”